This recipe is compatible with eZ Publish 5.3 / 2014.01

 on-the-fly, return an existing user, or even always use a generic user.

-Whenever an external user is matched (i.e. that does not come from eZ repository, like coming from LDAP), eZ kernel fires an
+Whenever a external user is matched (i.e. that does not come from eZ repository, like coming from LDAP), eZ kernel fires an

 MVCEvents::INTERACTIVE_LOGIN event.
-Every service listening to this event will receive an
+Every service listening to this event will receive a

 eZ\Publish\Core\MVC\Symfony\Event\InteractiveLoginEvent object which contains the original security token (that holds the matched user) and the request.

-It's then up to the listener to retrieve an eZ user from the repository and to assign it back to the event object.
-This user will be injected into the repository and used for the rest of the request.
+It's then up to the listener to retrieve an eZ user from repository and assign it back to the event object.
+This user will be injected in the repository and used for the rest of the request.

-If no eZ user is returned, the anonymous user will be used.
+If no eZ user is returned, the anonymous user will then be used.

 User exposed and security token

-When an external user is matched, a different token will be injected into the security context, the
+When a external user is matched, a different token will be injected in the security context, the

 InteractiveLoginToken.
 This token holds a